Shreyasi2002/Shreyasi2002/README.md

 ## Hey 👋, I'm Shreyasi Mandal

 ### About Me 🚀
-🌱 I am Shreyasi Mandal, a final-year student in the Computer Science and Engineering Department at IIT Kanpur.
+🌱 I am Shreyasi, a recent graduate from IIT Kanpur in the Computer Science and Engineering Department.
 My academic journey has been driven by a strong passion for AI and ML research, where I've consistently sought innovative applications of Artificial Intelligence.
 I am dedicated to perform impactful research to advance technology for the betterment of society. </br>

 <br/>
 <div align="center">